scholarslab/Geoloader/README.md

 geoloader load path/to/manifest.yaml
 ```

-If you have access to Redis, add the `--queue` / `-q` flag on the command to push the job onto a Resque queue.
+If you have access to Redis, add the `--queue` / `-q` flag to push the job onto a Resque queue.

 ```
 geoloader load path/to/manifest.yaml -q